ballerina-platform/ballerina-lang/stdlib/database/mysql/src/main/ballerina/mysql/Module.md

 **3. A locally shareable connection pool**

-If you create a record of the `sql:PoolOptions` type and reuse that in the configuration of multiple clients, a shared connection pool will be created for each set of clients that connect to the same database instance with the same set of properties.
+If you create a record of the `sql:PoolOptions` type and reuse that in the configuration of multiple clients, a shared connection pool will be created, for each set of clients that connect to the same database instance with the same set of properties.

 ```ballerina